spamathur/SocialMedia/README.md

 Edited profile codes and updated the program

 `Christina Melnic:`
-Worked on the search pane in GUI.
+Worked on the presentation slides.

 ## Run the code